 Is the test reliable?

 The Ovus Medical ten panel urine drug test kit is FDA-certified and has become the industry choice due to its reliability, cost-effectiveness, and ease of use.
-The sensitivity of the tests comply with the cut-off concentrations set by the Substance Abuse and Mental Health Administration guidelines, thereby ensuring accuracy of each assay.
+The sensitivity of the tests complies with the cut-off concentrations set by the Substance Abuse and Mental Health Administration guidelines, thereby ensuring the accuracy of each assay.

 Accuracy of these tests is also assured by proper handling of the cup and urine sample and by strict adherence to procedures which includes monitoring the temperature of the test cups to ensure a zero margin of error.
 A properly conducted test with this cutting edge kit provides concerned agencies with valuable, dependable, and quickly available information that helps protect their establishments, their personnel, and the test subjects themselves from the dangers of substance abuse and misuse.